phorton1/Arduino-theClock3/docs/electronics.md

 and the **Gerber** and **Excelon** files that I will use in **FlatCam** to generate the **gcode** to mill, laser, drill, and cut out the PCB.

+It is beyond the scope of this document to describe how the **Flatcam** project, and the resulting **gcode files** are produced.
+However, the *project and all of the output files* are included in this repository if you want to explore them.

 ### Creating the PCB